 New to the world of feeding tubes?
-Here are our favorite resources to get you going:
+Looking for some feeding tube resources?
+Here are our favorites to get you going:

 Before needing a feeding tube, you may not have known that there are several different types!
 Each one is used for different purposes.
 To understand the different names, here’s what you need to know:

-The second part of the name refers to where the tube empties into – gastro into the stomach, jejuno into the small intestine, and gastro-jejunal into both.
+The second part of the name refers to where the tube empties into – gastro into the stomach, jejunal into the small intestine, and gastro-jejunal into both.

 Since these names can be a mouthful, most people go by their acronyms, such as G-Tubes and J-Tubes, PEG or NG, PEG-J, etc.

 If you want a closer look at the different types of tubes, their uses, and how to choose what’s right for you, this blog breaks down each one in detail.

 Support for any chronic condition or medical device is crucial for your well-being!
 It’s important to nurture the relationships you already have in place and communicate well so that those in your life understand your condition and can be supportive.
 Letting them know, for example, how you feel about them eating around you and how your feeds work can help relieve tension during social visits.
 It is also helpful, though, to find a community of others who already understand.
 Tubie support groups can be great for making friends who don’t require food to socialize, can empathize when things feel tough, and have plenty of tips to make your experience easier!
 You can find groups on Facebook and other forums by searching for what you are hoping for, such as this group for adults with feeding tubes.

 Tubie tip: pay attention to whether groups are private, monitored by admins, and have group rules that you jive with.
 You want a group that is respectful of privacy, helpful, supportive, and positive.
 Learn more on support groups here.